cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 - Compress or archive the files into one of the noted formats.
   - For example, you can use a "Zip" tool built for your operating system to save your file with a **.zip** file extension.
-- Contact your CSM or support@cobalt.io for guidance.
+- Contact your Customer Success Manager (CSM) or support@cobalt.io for guidance.

 For complex assets, we encourage spreadsheets.
 The UI includes links to the following
 templates: